Singapore 101

 Advertising

 Not sure where to start?
-Leave it to us to show you around.
-Our Time Out Do List not only takes you to the world’s longest elevated infinity pool and first safari park for nocturnal animals but also to the forested nature reserves, offshore islands and hawker centres for some of the best (and cheap) food to refuel.
-We’ll even take you to hell and back via Haw Par Villa.
+You've come to the right place.
+Our Time Out Do List not only takes you to the world’s longest elevated infinity pool and first safari park for nocturnal animals, but also to forested nature reserves and offshore islands to strike that city-nature balance, as well as hawker centres for some of the best (and cheap) local food to refuel.
+Heck, we’ll even take you to hell and back via Haw Par Villa, the world's first museum dedicated to the ten courts of hell.

 And if you still have some energy to burn, check out the best things to do in Singapore this week and this weekend.